viboes/std-make/doc/proposal/any_optional/fundamental_ts_improvements.md

 constexpr explicit optional<T>::optional(in_place_t, Args&&... args);
 ```

-In place construct for `any`can not have an implicit type `T`.
-We need a way to state explicitly which `T`must be constructed in place
+In place construct for `any` can not have an implicit type `T`.
+We need a way to state explicitly which `T` must be constructed in place.
+The template class `type`is used to convey the type `T` participating in overload resolution.

 ```c++
 template <class T> struct type {};